OlgaUtochka/FSDK_docs/README.md

 To get started with Face SDK, download free [Face SDK Trial](https://face.3divi.com/products/face_sdk/face_sdk_trial).

-To remove trial limitations, you need to purchase Face SDK license and DevPack.
+To remove trial limitations, you need to purchase *Face SDK license* and *Developer Pack* that is a great tool for developers interested in integrating SDK into their project with less efforts and less expense.
+For a small flat fee you get a sufficient number of development licenses, free test licenses, and also an Advanced Support which includes a priority chat channel with our senior developers.
 You can license any set of [Components](doc/components.md) depending on your use case.

 Contact us at face@3divi.com if you have any questions.